-Signed into law 20 years ago, the CRA allows Congress — by a majority vote in both chambers, with limited debate, no possibility of a filibuster and the president’s signature — to override recently issued public protections.
-A vote to block a rule may be had within 60 legislative days after a rule is published in the Federal Register or received by Congress.
+Signed into law 20 years ago, the CRA allows Congress — by a majority vote in both chambers, with limited debate and no possibility of a filibuster, along with the president’s signature — to override recently issued public protections.
+A vote to block a rule may be held within 60 legislative days after the rule is published in the Federal Register or received by Congress.
 With virtually no consideration, hearings or evidence, Congress can block rules that agencies took years to formulate after extensive research, analysis, and public input.

 Worse, the CRA blocks agencies from issuing rules that are “substantially the same” without authorization from Congress.
 Once public protections are repealed under the CRA, we may never get them back.

 The CRA’s expedited process makes it very easy to repeal critical health, safety, consumer and environmental protections in just a few days or even hours.

 Prior to 2017, the CRA had only been used once, in 2001, to block a rule issued by the Occupational Safety and Health Administration to require employers to take measures to curb ergonomic injuries in the workplace.
 In 2017, Congress has so far blocked 14 public protections using the CRA: